hydrojumbo/Laurasaur/README.md

 Scripts available:

-1) Spreadsheet Campaign => given an Excel .xls or .xlsx spreadsheet with the required columns, gmail account credentials, and a text file with Python-formatted parameter placeholders ({0} is the first parameter column of the spreadsheet, {1} is the second, {2} is the third, etc), will send an email to each sendto email address row (one email per row).
+1) Spreadsheet Campaign => given an Excel .xls or .xlsx spreadsheet with the required columns, gmail account credentials, and a text file with Python-formatted parameter placeholders ({firstName} replaces the curly brackets {} and the name inside with the value of the column with header "firstName" for the row being used to send an email now), will send an email to each sendto email address row (one email per row).